Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

   -H 'fiware-servicepath: /demo'
 ```

-The OPC UA Agent monitors all attributes defined as active into `config.js` file, after creation of NGSI entity as
+The OPC UA Agent monitors all attributes defined as "attributes" into provisioning body request (or as "active" in the
-proof:
+`config.js`), after creation of NGSI entity as proof:

 ```bash
 curl -X GET \